 The weather on Kauai can be unpredictable with rain happening fairly frequently, so after four days of brilliant sunshine, we weren’t surprised to see the clouds start to roll in and stay.
 Still, wanting to make the most of our stay we decided to take a drive to the northern part of the island and visit Hanalei Bay.
 This extremely lush part of the island is also where many hiking opportunities can be found, unfortunately due to storms in the spring of 2018, many of the trails remain closed.
 We stopped on our way up-island at Opaekaa Falls situated along the Wailua River…

 …and then continued on to the Kilauea Lighthouse.
 This site is closed on Sundays and Mondays, which is one of the days we were there, but we managed to take some great photos of the lighthouse situated on the cliff.

 When we got to Hanalei Bay we walked along the beach there and took some pictures of the bay area and the pier.

 I could imagine how stunning a location this would be on a sunny day with the green hills meeting the blue water.

 Hanalei Bay is a sleepy little town with lots of local eateries and surf shops.
 If you do make the drive to this area, stop in and try the fish tacos at Tropical Taco located along the main street.
-There are numerous hiking trails near Hanalei Bay, however due to storms in the spring of 2018 some of them do remain closed so check if that is something you are wanting to do.
+There are numerous hiking trails near Hanalei Bay, however do check the conditions of them if that is something you are wanting to do.
 For us our time on Kauai was over…this laid-back island had provided us with a wonderful week of relaxation and exploration.
 Next stop…Maui.